yaapu/FrskyTelemetryScript/OTX_ETX/README.md

-# Yaapu Telemetry SD Card Contents for radios running OpenTX and EdgeTX
+# Yaapu Telemetry for radios running OpenTX and EdgeTX

 SD card content is organized by screen color and resolution